09 Oct Artificial intelligence for enterprise applications

 Sales: AI lets sales professionals get insights that can improve their sales functions.
 AI helps improve sales forecasting, predict customer needs and improve communication.
 Intelligent machines can help sales professionals manage their time and make timely communications with prospects.

 Marketing: AI helps to develop marketing strategies in enterprises and plays a crucial role in implementing them as well.
 AI sorts customers based on interests, demographics and can target ads to them based on browsing history, powers recommenders and can let you give customers what they want when they want it.

 Research and development: AI enables research into problems and develop solutions never imagined before.
 AI brings in the possibility of discoveries, ways of improving products and services as well as accomplishing complicated tasks with ease.
 With AI, R&D activities can be more strategic and effective.

 IT operations: Often the first interaction most enterprises have with AI is in its IT operations.
 AI is commonly used for analyzing IT system log file errors as well as to automate routine processes.
 The AI system identifies issues with systems that the IT team can help rectify so IT systems don’t face a downtime.
 With IT systems getting more complex, AI is helping to improve its performance, stability and services.

 Human resources: Recruitment or talent management, AI can turn anything around.
 AI can personalize hiring experiences, help HR teams with data-based decision-making, simplify candidate screening and the recruitment process.
-AI chatbots can also answer common questions around company policies and benefits.
+Enterprise AI chatbots can also answer common questions around company policies and benefits.

 Contact centers: Organizations are using AI technologies to enhance human capability in this area.
 AI can help their human counterparts collect the right amount of data from customers to understand them better and deliver a much more enriched experience during every interaction.
 The data collected can be used to learn more about customers, predict their intent and do the next best action.